Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 1. It would be interesting to have the time to work with more features such as the background image, placing the terminal centered in the screen and so on.
 2. Varying the mode from 'easy' to 'difficult' would be helpful to make the game even more useful for people of interest levels.
 This could be achieved by creating a class for the Hive and asking the using to input a SIZE between say 5 and 15.
-4. Adding game sounds and more exciting animations would increase interest and novelty.
+4. Adding game sounds and exciting animations and more complex artwork would increase interest and novelty.

 ### Accessibility